 Our guide will walk you through how to choose the best breast pump for your needs.

-Whether your a full time working mom or stay at home mom you'll want to choose a breast pump that gives you the support and comfort you need in order to have achieve Pumping Success!
+Whether your a full-time working mom or stay-at-home mom you’ll want to choose the best breast pump to achieve Pumping Success!

 We will focus on:

-- What type of pump you will need.
+- Determine what type of breast pump you will need.

 - Choosing a pump brand for your needs.